lerndevops/kubernetes/security/README.md

 * However, since individual pods are transient and ephemeral, the ever-changing runtime environment can present challenges for IT security professionals, as applications and API links to other applications and services are constantly in flux.

-## What are the top Kubernetes Security vulnerabilities through the application’s lifecycle and how do you address them?
+## What are the top Kubernetes Security vulnerabilities through the application’s lifecycle ?
 > Kubernetes security tools should:

 * Reduce time to ensure code is free of compromises.